adbar/trafilatura/docs/usage-python.rst

 Feeds
 ^^^^^

-The function ``find_feed_urls`` is a all-in-one utility that attemps to discover the feeds from a webpage if required and/or downloads and parses feeds.
+The function ``find_feed_urls`` is a all-in-one utility that attempts to discover the feeds from a webpage if required and/or downloads and parses feeds.
 It returns the extracted links as list, more precisely as a sorted list of unique links.

 .. code-block:: python